 The talk, titled The next outbreak?
 We're not ready, examines how the world needs to start preparing for potential killer viruses.

-Gates looks at past health crises like Ebola and the Spanish Flu, and considers how this history could good ideas around how to treat these kinds of infectious diseases should be put into scenario planning, vaccine research, and health worker training.
+Gates looks at past health crises like Ebola and the Spanish Flu.
+He considers how history could offer insight into how to treat these kinds of infectious diseases.
+He says thought and resources should be put into scenario planning, vaccine research, and health worker training.

 'Not missiles, but microbes'